mahollands/IFMR_DWDs/README.md

 Hyper-parameters are the two initial masses for the system.
 * IFMR_config.py: Contains all required variables needed to fit the IFMR.
 Edit this file to fit the IFMR of your choice.
 * plot_IFMR.py: plot outputs from an MCMC run.
+Use with -h or --help to list all available options.
 * Mi_from_Mf.py: Given a white dwarf mass and it's uncertainty, calculate the initial mass and pre-WD lifetime and their uncertainties.
 Uses a Bayesian approach and takes into account uncertainty in the IFMR itself.
+Use with -h or --help to see all available options.

+## Installation
+Simply clone this repository to get all available scripts and data.

 ## Dependencies
 * python version >=3.9